amymgardiner/Note-Taker/README.md

 This application was made in VS Code and tested in both http://localhost:3001/ and Insomnia.

+**Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
+The [Heroku link](https://sleepy-caverns-23548.herokuapp.com/) for this site no longer works.
+Please view this site with the new link below.
+Thanks!**

 ## How it works

 This is a note-taking application.
 When you open Note Taker, by either running it on your local server and going to http://localhost:3001/ or clicking on the link to the Heroku deployed application, then you will be presented with a landing page with a link to a notes page.